ihincks/nv-meas-code/README.md

 Standard versions between `2.7` and `3.5` should work.
 The following necessary libraries can be installed with `pip` or `conda`:

  - [Jupyter Notebook](4) : `conda install jupyter` -- to view `.ipynb` notebook files
- - [qinfer](5) : `conda install qinfer` -- an implementation of the Sequential Monte Carlo inference algorithm
+ - [qinfer](5) : `pip install qinfer` -- an implementation of the Sequential Monte Carlo inference algorithm
  - [numpy](6) : `conda install numpy`
  - [scipy](7) : `conda install scipy`
  - [matplotlib](8) : `conda install matplotlib`